 What is the purpose of a bedside commode ?

-Typically it is used by people who are disabled, or have limited movement due to a medical condition, surgery, and injury or simply old age.
+Typically, it is used by people who are disabled, or have limited movement due to a medical condition, surgery, and injury or simply old age.

-A bedside commode can typically be adjusted in height, so as to suit the needs of the user, making it much easier for the user to sit and stand due to the reduced distance that they need to bend.
+A bedside commode can typically be adjusted in height, to suit the needs of the user, making it much easier for the user to sit and stand due to the reduced distance that they need to bend.